Didacna profundicola

 Didacna profundicola is a brackish-water bivalve mollusc of the family Cardiidae, the cockles.
 It has a trapezoidal, thin, white or pink-white shell, up to 10–15 mm in length, with flattened ribs.
 The species is the deepest-dwelling bivalve of the Caspian Sea.
-It is endemic to the middle and southern parts of the lake where it lives at depths between 75 and 475 m (246–1,558 ft).
+It lives in the middle and southern parts of the sea at depths between 75 and 475 m (246–1,558 ft).

 Description

 Didacna profundicola has a trapezoidal, thin, moderately convex shell, with a narrower anterior margin, 25–38 flattened radial ribs and a distinct rounded posterior ridge.
-It is rather small compared to other species of its genus.
-Its shell length is up to 10–15 mm, the height is up to 7–9 mm, and the convexity is up to 7 mm.
+The shell length is up to 10–15 mm, the height is up to 7–9 mm, and the convexity is up to 7 mm.
 The coloration is white or pink-white, with thin yellow-grey periostracum.
-The cardinal tooth of the left valve is distinctly curved anteriorly.
+The hinge consists of one cardinal tooth in both valves.
+The cardinal tooth of the left valve is distinctly curved towards the anterior margin.

 Distribution and ecology

 Didacna profundicola is the deepest-dwelling bivalve of the Caspian Sea.
-It is endemic to the middle and southern parts of the lake where it lives at depths between 75 and 475 m (246–1,558 ft).
-The distribution limit of the species is presumably at a depth of around 500 m or 700 m.
+It lives in the middle and southern parts of the sea at depths between 75 and 475 m (246–1,558 ft).
+The species may presumably reach a depth of around 500 m or even 700 m.

 The species is only known from the modern (Holocene) fauna.

 Taxonomy

 Didacna profundicola was described by Boris Mikhailovich Logvinenko and Yaroslav Igorevich Starobogatov in 1966.
-Together with Didacna protracta the species has been placed in the new section Protodidacna which is now considered to be a tentative synonym of the genus Didacna.
+Together with Didacna protracta the species has been placed in the new section Protodidacna which is now considered to be a possible synonym of the genus Didacna.
 The type locality of D. profundicola is in the central part of the Caspian Sea off Turkmenistan (39°38'N, 52°02'E) at a depth of 94 m.
-The holotype is stored in the Zoological Institute of the Russian Academy of Sciences.
+The holotype is kept in the Zoological Institute of the Russian Academy of Sciences.

 The specimens described by Oscar Andreevich Grimm in 1877 under the name Cardium catillus are now attributed to D. protracta and D. profundicola.